alexmarqs/spotify-now-playing-svg/README.md

 vercel
 ```

-Go to your project seetings and add the required environment variables (SPOTIFY_CLIENT_ID, SPOTIFY_CLIENT_SECRET and SPOTIFY_REFRESH_TOKEN).
+Go to your project settings and add the required environment variables (SPOTIFY_CLIENT_ID, SPOTIFY_CLIENT_SECRET and SPOTIFY_REFRESH_TOKEN).
 More info: https://vercel.com/docs/environment-variables.

 To test locally and replicate your Vercel deployment environment without requiring a deploy each time a change is made, execute: